Internationally Recognized Research in Cell and Tissue Engineering

-MTM Lab strives for transformative impact by creating engineered tissues for applications in toxicology, disease modeling & regenerative medicine.
+MTM Lab strives for transformative impact by creating engineered tissues for applications in drug development, disease modeling, and regenerative medicine (cell-based therapies).

-The mission is to improve lives by helping to create better treatments for chronic organ diseases.
+Our mission is to improve people's lives by helping to create tools and better treatments to combat adverse drug effects and chronic organ diseases.

 DISCOVER THE IMPACT